Workshop

 Admission: 10€ / 5 €

-In this hands-on workshop, we create a performative listening situation in which sound is not understood as representation or mere production, but as a field of presence — an event in which listening and sounding emerge in real time, continuously shaping one another.
-Together, we explore how perception, attention, and relation take form in shared space, and how architecture and environment actively co-compose sonic experience rather than simply frame it.
+In this hands-on workshop, we create a performative listening situation in which sound is not understood as representation or mere production, but as a field of presence – an event in which listening and sounding emerge in real time, continuously shaping one another.
+Together, we explore how perception, attention and relation take form in shared space.

 Everyone is welcome, whether experienced in sound practice or simply curious to explore.
-This is a space for collective experimentation, openness, and care.
-We make room for trying out, listening closely, and discovering together — learning from one another through shared attention and play.
+The workshop offers a space for collective experimentation, openness, and care.
+It encourages participants to try things out, listen closely, and discover together, learning from one another through shared attention and play.